 This gives a small sample of the Thai honorific system.
 However, these are used when speaking about monks and the royal family - not daily with strangers like in Korean.

-In addition, Thai does not use spaces between words.
+Another difference between and Korean is the spacing between words.
+Thai does not use spaces between words.
 Korean separates words using small spaces.
-Here is an example.
+Here is an example:

 You can see the small spaces between the Korean characters.
 This will be an easy way to know where a word ends, and a new one begins.